Hosted by: School of Civil and Environmental Engineering

 A Popular Response to Finding a Meaningful Experience

 As mentioned above, one of the early obstacles overcome by Dr. Taylor and his research team was the realization that there was not one virtual reality platform that optimally meets every feedback requirement.
 This suite of virtual reality experiences allowed for project stakeholders to collect more community information and feedback.
 As the purpose of the reality viewers is to capture community feedback, it is beneficial to tailor the viewer to the specific type of feedback desired to help ensure a meaningful user experience.
 The system also collects demographic information from the users.
 This is an important feature as the Living Building team works to ensure that diverse feedback is collected - and, if feedback is implemented, design changes are equitable for all.

 An additional challenge encountered by Dr. Taylor and the team has been the extremely positive reaction from the community!
-He and his team have been very busy trying to fulfill the various request to present their technology to individuals and groups across campus and the greater Atlanta community.
+He and his team have been busy trying to fulfill the various request to present their technology to individuals and groups across campus and the greater Atlanta community.

 Next steps for the project include developing methods to analyze the data, analyzing the data and experiential information collected thus far, and then publishing what they have learned about the best platforms to crowdsource design feedback.